Project

 https://github.com/cryptosphere/rbnacl/wiki/Random-Number-Generation

-Updated by daira (Daira Hopwood) almost 8 years ago
+Updated by daira (Daira Hopwood) over 8 years ago

 Many competent cryptographers and engineers have told you that using the OpenSSL RNG is significantly less safe than directly using /dev/urandom.
 They are right.
 Even better would be to use libsodium's RNG API, which handles portability issues well and will use getrandom where available.